sungnga/react-ecommerce/nodejs-backend/README.md

 			- Assign the fields to product
 			- Accept the incoming photo file using fs library
 			- Import fs filesystem built-in library
-	- Save the prodduct either with a result or an error
+	- Save the product either with a result or an error
 		- Handle the error using errorHandler helper function
 		- Import errorHandler helper method
 		- Or send the result in json response